gsarti/website-content/content/authors/gsarti/_index.md

 - Visitors
 ---

 Hey there!
-I am currently working with the [ItaliaNLP Lab](http://www.italianlp.it/) and the [L2R Lab](https://lrlac.sissa.it/) under the joint supervision of Felice Dell'Orletta and Davide Crepaldi for my thesis project on NLP and psycholinguistics perspectives for linguistic complexity assessment.
+I have recently graduated from the Data Science MSc program at the University of Trieste and SISSA.
+For my thesis project, I worked with the [ItaliaNLP Lab](http://www.italianlp.it/) and the [L2R Lab](https://lrlac.sissa.it/) under the joint supervision of Felice Dell'Orletta and Davide Crepaldi on NLP and psycholinguistics perspectives for linguistic complexity assessment.

 <br>